uhryvacheuski/uhryvacheuski/README.md

 <b>Hello there, I'm Uladzislau</b>
 <h1>I'm looking for opportunities in Machine Learning/Artificial Intelligence</h1>

-- 👋 Working as Market Analyst @ Refinitiv, LSEG Business
+- 👋 Working as Actuarial Analyst @ EY
 - 🎓 Bachelor's degree in Finance and Accounting
 - 📕 Student of Gdansk University of Technology
 - 🔍 Member of Scientific Circle Data Science Club